 And for those that didn’t see them when they came out – thank you for popping them back into circulation – they are so apt, and those in the regenerative farming movement will truly know we’ve succeeded when our produce does reach to those consumers at the supermarket – but at the same time ensuring a fair livelihood for the producer and a balanced ecological result – not something that the supermarkets are even hinting at supporting today.

+‘morning Kirsten.
+One of your important and thoughtful blogs and as one who was so intimately involved in setting up the food production at Mikwood last year I resonate with your message.
 Knowing the COST of everything and the VALUE of nothing is a modern curse I feel.
 So your pointing out the value of home grown food is timely.
 There is also the joy of it which cannot be costed.
 And the connection to land – something so many city-born do not experience.
-But everything you are doing at Milkwood is trying to reverse that and so much more.
-Hope you will continue for many years.
+But everything you are doing at Milkwood is trying to reverse that and so much more.… Read more »

 It strikes me that costing in your labour will always push your costs way above those of a commercial farmer, especially those who rely heavily on machinery to do their work; the economy of scale also plays a big part.
 But then if you live in an industrialised world you have only two choices; take part and buy from the supermarket or go it alone and forget about cost.
 It’s a fine line and its easy to cross, so don’t try and be an accountant; there are too many already.

-No we dont want to be accountants, but we do want to be able to pay everyone involved in this enterprise at the end of the week, so trying to find a balance
+No we dont want to be accountants, but we do want to be able to pay everyone involved in this enterprise at the end of the week, so trying to find a balance 🙂

 Great article and great debate, some very interesting points made.
 Good luck keeping the scales balanced.